 The University of La Verne’s Doctor of Education in Organizational Leadership program is renowned for developing scholarly practitioners who understand and apply theory to practice in a variety of venues, including education, business, nonprofit organizations, and government agencies.
 The doctoral program is recognized for its exceptional completion rate and the success of its graduates who have distinguished themselves in their professional fields.

 The EdD program consists of 54 units or 18 courses that focus on leadership core topics and research.
-La Verne’s faculty are committed to helping students succeed and provide hands-on organizational experience.
+University of La Verne’s faculty are committed to helping students succeed and provide hands-on organizational experience.

-Courses are offered through a hybrid format to provide maximum convenience and flexibility, Learning Groups designed to support doctorate candidates meet at several locations throughout Southern California, and virtually.
+Courses are offered through a hybrid format to provide maximum convenience and flexibility, and Learning Groups meet at several locations throughout Southern California and virtually.

 Leadership Development Plan